AlexRoy145/onboarding_docs/README.md

 ## Package Manager

-For the rest of this guide we will need the Homebrew Package manager, to install Homebrew:
+You need the Homebrew Package manager installed on the Macbook Pro, to install Homebrew:

 1. Open your mac's terminal (command + space -> then type terminal into the spotlight search that appears and hit enter)
 2. In your terminal paste --> /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"